 - Hooks adjust along rails to house a vast array of bicycle wheelbases

 - Rust-resistant aluminum construction that is lightweight but strong and sturdy

-Saris Cycle Glide allows you to hang up to 6 of your 2-wheelers by the wheels suspended from the ceiling of your garage for convenient and out-of-the-way storage.
+Saris Cycle Glide allows you to hang up to 6 of your 2-wheelers by the wheels suspended from the ceiling of your garage for convenient and out-of-the-way bicycle storage.
 It has gliding rails that allow you to retrieve each bike individually, or you can just slide them together for compact storage.
 Its sturdy aluminum rack is rust-resistant.
 The tracks are also securely anchored to your ceiling beams.
-Package includes hardware to guarantee your bikes stay safely suspended overhead.
+The package includes hardware to guarantee your bikes stay safely suspended overhead.